Bale designs own flag and constitution, report upset team-mates

 "At first it looked just like a Wales flag, but on closer inspection the dragon’s actually a picture of Gareth.
 As he’s gone to pick it up, another sheet slips out and it's a rudimentary constitution for a sovereign state called ‘Bales’.

 "Granted, he's still got a long way to go in producing a cohesive system of judicial review, but we’re not idiots.
-We could all see exactly what was going on – Gareth was looking to succeed from us and declare himself independent.
+We could all see exactly what was going on – Gareth was looking to secede from us and declare himself independent.

 "Some angry words were exchanged, but to be fair while the rest of the lads worked hard creating insults that meandered but lacked a punchline, the Independent Republic of Bales [Gareth Bale] immediately fired off a couple of zingers, which he celebrated with some vainglorious posturing and making a heart sign with his hands."